Roxy Music: Formation and early years (1970–1971)

+At some time during late 1970/early 1971, Ferry auditioned as lead vocalist for King Crimson, who were seeking a replacement for Gordon Haskell.
+While Robert Fripp and Peter Sinfield decided Ferry's voice was unsuitable for King Crimson's material, they were impressed with his talent and helped the fledgling Roxy Music to obtain a recording contract with E.G. Records.

-In 1971, Roxy recorded a demo tape of some early compositions.
+In 1971, Roxy Music recorded a demo tape of some early compositions.
 In the spring of that year, Lloyd left the band, and an advertisement was placed in Melody Maker saying "wonder drummer wanted for an avant rock group".
 Paul Thompson responded to the advertisement and joined the band in June 1971.

-Bunn left the group at the end of the summer of 1971, and in October, Roxy advertised in Melody Maker seeking the "Perfect Guitarist".
+Bunn left the group at the end of the summer of 1971, and in October, Roxy Music advertised in Melody Maker seeking the "Perfect Guitarist".
 The successful applicant was David O'List, former guitarist with the Nice.
 Phil Manzanera—soon to become a group member—was one of about twenty other players who also auditioned.
 Although he did not initially make the band as a guitarist, the group were impressed enough with Manzanera that he was invited to become Roxy Music's roadie, an offer which he accepted.
 In December 1971, after a year of writing and rehearsing, Roxy Music began playing live, with their first show at the Friends of the Tate Gallery Christmas show in London.

 The band's fortunes were greatly increased by the support of broadcaster John Peel and Melody Maker journalist Richard Williams.
 Williams became an enthusiastic fan after meeting Ferry and being given a demonstration tape during mid-1971, and wrote the first major article on the band, featured on Melody Maker's "Horizons" page in the edition of 7 August 1971.
 This line-up of Roxy Music (Ferry/Mackay/Eno/Simpson/Thompson/O'List) recorded a BBC session shortly thereafter.